 - this is measured by your smart meter and also by your inverter.

-- the "base rate" we pay you per kilowatt hour for energy discharged
+- The "base rate (25c/kWh)" we pay you per kilowatt hour for energy discharged

 The profit is calculated using the equation below

 ((wholesale price - base rate) x kilowatt hours discharged) x your share of the profits = profit amount in $

 Here is an example of how that might work.